nftstorage/nft.storage/packages/website/pages/docs/how-to/retrieve.md

 These are gateway URLs, which link to IPFS data using an HTTP gateway provider.
 Gateways provide a bridge between the peer-to-peer IPFS protocol and the HTTP protocol supported by all web browsers.

 You can turn any `ipfs://` URL into a gateway URL by [choosing a gateway][public-gateway-checker] and replacing the `ipfs://` prefix with `https://<gateway-host>/ipfs/`.
-For example, to use the gateway at `dweb.link`, you could create the URL https://dweb.link/ipfs/bafybeigvgzoolc3drupxhlevdp2ugqcrbcsqfmcek2zxiw5wctk3xjpjwy/amazing.gif.
+For example, to use the gateway at `dweb.link`, you could create the URL <span className="overflow-wrap-breakword">https://dweb.link/ipfs/bafybeigvgzoolc3drupxhlevdp2ugqcrbcsqfmcek2zxiw5wctk3xjpjwy/amazing.gif</span>.
 Clicking that link should take you to an image served by the gateway host.

 ## Option: Running IPFS on your computer